floriancourgey/blog/_posts/2018/2018-11-07-create-jssp-dynamic-javascript-server-page-in-acc.md

 ![todo](/assets/images/2018/11/html-render-for-jssp.jpg)

-Note: Some clients may give you an error as the Header Content-Type is not defined.
+Note: Some clients may give an error as the Header Content-Type is not defined.
 I.e. in [Restlet Client](https://restlet.com/modules/client/):

 ![todo](/assets/images/2018/11/html-render-in-restlet-client.jpg)